Rithvik09/TempleReminder/README.md

 ## General Information

-- This program addresses the need of sending blessings from the temple to people on their birthdays.
+- This program addresses the need of sending blessings from the temple to subsribers on their birthdays.
-- Helps people get reminders as notifications prompting them to pay attention on specific auspicious days.
+- Helps temple send blessings to individuals on their birthdays that makes people feel good.
-- I undertook this project to help people get timely notifications.
+- This faciliates the temple to maintain membership.

 ## Technologies Used